-NC-SI Over RBT provides a low speed management path for the add-in card.
-This is implemented via RMII pins between the BMC and the add-in card.
-NC-SI Over RBT is the recommended management method for OCP NIC 3.0 cards.
-Protocol and implementation details can be found in the DMTF DSP0222 standard.
+NC-SI over RBT is implemented via RMII pins between the MC and the OCP NIC 3.0 card.
+Protocol and implementation details of NC-SI over RBT can be found in the DMTF DSP0222 standard.

-NC-SI Over RBT Addressing
+NC-SI over RBT Package Addressing

-NC-SI Over RBT capable devices must use a unique Package ID to ensure there are no addressing conflicts.
+NC-SI over RBT capable OCP NIC 3.0 cards shall use a unique Package ID per ASIC when multiple ASICs share the single NC-SI physical interconnect to ensure there are no addressing conflicts.

 Baseboards use the Slot_ID pin on the Primary Connector for this identification.
 The Slot_ID value may be directly connected to GND (Slot ID = 0), or pulled up to 3.3Vaux (Slot ID = 1).

-For add-in cards, Package ID[2:0] is a 3-bit field and is encoded in the NC-SI Channel ID as bits [7:5].
-Package ID[2] is defaults to 0b0 in the NC-SI specification, but is optionally configurable if the target silicon supports configuring this bit.
-Package ID[1] is connected to the SLOT_ID pin and is directly connected to the Slot_ID pin.
-Package ID[0] is set to 0b0 for Network Silicon #0.
-For OCP NIC 3.0 add-in cards with two discrete silicon instances, Package ID[1] is set to 0b1.
-Refer to the endpoint device datasheet for details on the Package ID configuration options.
+Package ID[2:0] is a 3-bit field and is encoded in the NC-SI Channel ID as bits [7:5].
+Package ID[2] defaults to 0b0 in the NC-SI specification, but is optionally configurable if the target silicon supports configuring this bit.
+Package ID[1] is directly connected to the SLOT_ID pin.
+Package ID[0] is set to 0b0 for Network Controller ASIC #0.
+For an OCP NIC 3.0 add-in card with two discrete silicon instances, Package ID[0] shall be set to 0b1 for Network Controller ASIC #1.
+Refer to the specific endpoint device datasheet for details on the Package ID configuration options.

 Up to four silicon devices are supported on the bus if only Package ID[1:0] is configurable (e.g. Package ID[2] is statically set to 0b0).
 Up to eight silicon devices are supported on the NC-SI bus if Package ID[2:0] are all configurable.
-Refer to the DMTF DSP0222 standard for more information.
+Refer to the DMTF DSP0222 standard for more information on package addressing and Package ID.

 Arbitration Ring Connections

-For baseboards that implement two or more Primary Connectors, the NC-SI Over RBT arbitration ring may be connected to each other.
-The arbitration ring must support operation with a one card, or both cards installed.
+For baseboards that implement two or more Primary Connectors, the NC-SI over RBT arbitration ring may be connected to each other.
+The arbitration ring shall support operation with a one card, or both cards installed.

-Figure 49 shows an example connection with dual Primary Connectors.
+Figure 63 shows an example connection with dual Primary Connectors.

-SMBus 2.0 Interface
+SMBus 2.0 Addressing Requirements

-The SMBus provides a low speed management bus for the add-in card.
+The SMBus provides a low speed management bus for the OCP NIC 3.0 card.
 The FRU EEPROM and on-board temperature sensors are connected on this bus.
-Additionally, network controllers may utilize the SMBus interface for NC-SI over MCTP.
+Additionally, network controllers may utilize the SMBus interface for MCTP communications.
 Proper power domain isolation shall be implemented on the NIC.

-Note: The preferred network controller management path is NC-SI Over RBT, as described in Section 4.9.
-Silicon devices may offer both a SMBus and NC-SI Over RBT interface.
-In such instances, the add-in card developer shall choose NC-SI Over RBT.

 SMBus Address Map

-All predefined SMBus addresses for OCP NIC 3.0 are shown in Table 46.
+All predefined SMBus addresses for OCP NIC 3.0 are shown in Table 47.
 Baseboard and add-in card designers must ensure additional devices do not conflict.
 The addresses shown are in 8-bit format and represent the read/write address pair.

-Table 46: Power Sequencing Parameters
+Table 47: SMBus Address Map